🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 Manual Backup

-Manual backup can be done either from the server Admin Dashboard or from the website Admin Dashboard using a plugin.
+Manual backup can be done either from the server Admin Dashboard or from the website Admin Dashboard using plugins.

 Another manual backup method is to install a backup plugin in the WordPress website Admin Dashboard and then perform the backup through the plugin.
 This method is more recommended and is suitable for any WordPress website.